Applying the private sector’s creative ingenuity in community development

 The entrance area of Tennoji Park called Tenshiba was revitalized in 2015 by introducing a lawn space of 7,000 m², along with restaurants and cafes.
 Located in the midst of an urban setting with skyscrapers present in the background, Tenshiba is a place where visitors can relax and appreciate nature up close.

-In addition, Tennoji Zoo and Tennoji Park Entrance Area "Tenshiba" were joined in November 2019, and "Tenshiba i:na" was created as a new dynamic spot to make Tennoji Zoo even more interesting for visitors.
-“Friendship Garden” opened in April 2022, “Penguin Park & Sea Lion Wharf” in April 2023, and “World of Birds” in November, allowing visitors to get up close and personal with lively animals in an environment mimicking their natural surroundings.
+In addition, Tennoji Zoo and Tennoji Park Entrance Area, "Tenshiba," were integrated in November 2019, and "Tenshiba i:na" was created as a new dynamic spot to make Tennoji Zoo even more interesting for visitors.
+Within the zoo, the “Friendship Garden” opened in April 2022, “Penguin Park & Sea Lion Wharf” in April 2023, and “World of Birds” in November 2023.
+In April 2025, the "Chimpanzee Base/Chimpanzee Room" was renovated, allowing visitors to observe the animals up close in more naturalistic habitats.

 In addition, the Osaka City Museum of Fine Arts has completed large-scale renovation work, and, while the exterior of the building, a registered tangible cultural property (structure), has remained unchanged since the museum first opened, the facility has been equipped with the essential features of a modern museum and reopened in March 2025 as an "open museum."